douglasf01/DB-Schenker-Shipment-MCP-Server/README.md

      - Activate the virtual environment.
      - Install all necessary dependencies using `uv sync`.
      - Install Playwright (if not already installed).
-     - Start the MCP server and open the tool in your default web browser.
+     - Start the MCP server and open MCP inspector in your default web browser, where the tool can be tested.

-  **Note:** The script can be reused to launch the tool.
+  **Note:** The script can be reused to test the tool.

 ## Usage
-1. After running the script, the tool will automatically open in your web browser at `http://localhost:6274`.
+1. After running the script, MCP inspector will automatically open in your web browser at `http://localhost:6274`.
 2. Ensure the following alternatives are selected:
    - **Transport Type:** STDIO
    - **Command:** fastmcp